-- Evaluation of the project is required.
-An evaluation report must be received by the SEG Business Office, within 60 days of the last day of the project.
+- Evaluation of the field camp project is required.
+An evaluation report must be received by the SEG Business Office within 60 days of the last day of the project.

 - Funds may not be utilized for administrative, overhead, or indirect costs.

-- The project may be submitted and led by students, but a letter showing Faculty commitment is also required.
+- The grant application may be submitted and the field camp led by students, but a letter showing faculty commitment is also required.

-These are the primary criteria that will be used by the Special Projects Review Committee and the SEG to review and prioritize qualifying projects:
+These are the primary criteria, in no particular order, that will be used by the Field Camp Committee to review and prioritize qualified Field Camp applications:

-- What is the intellectual merit of the proposed activity?
+- What is the geoscientific and educational merit of the proposed activity?